diska432/research-adapter/README.md

 # ResearchAdapter: PDF Summarizer with Source Alignment

 This project provides a Chrome extension and a Python FastAPI backend to generate a concise summary of research PDFs with clickable references that navigate to the source page.
+The public Chrome extension is pending review.
+Once it is up, the server side URL will be updated.

 ## Prerequisites
 - Python 3.12